 In some ways, The Outrun reminded me of Helen Macdonald's H is for Hawk, and Richard Mabey's Nature Cure, both of which describe overcoming depression by re-engaging with the natural world.
 In Liptrot’s case, the re-engagement was with Orkney.
 But The Outrun is also very different from Macdonald’s and Mabey’s books.
 It’s surprisingly positive throughout.
 Liptrot realises she’s become totally messed-up, and knows she has to do something about it.

-Postscript and disclaimer: Since writing the above review, I have met Amy Liptrot and we now follow each other on various social media.
+Postscript and disclaimer: Since I wrote the above review, Amy Liptrot has moved to the same town as me.
+We have met several times, and I count her as a personal friend.
 I have also re-read The Outrun, and was even more impressed with it the second time round.
 It's a fantastic book.